xalitoarriaza/help/docs/new-relic.md

 ## Usage

 We currently have a BYOL integration with New Relic.
-That basically means: You need an account over at New Relic.
+That basically means: you need an account over at New Relic.
 Then you only need to paste the license key in our dashboard.

 ### Over at New Relic

 1. Sign up or log in to [New Relic](http://newrelic.com/).
 1. Add a new application
 1. Copy the license key